mazzeob/ECEn-240-301-grading/rubrics/labs/lab1.md

 ##### Video Rubric:
 This video should show that the LED is blinking, the name should be on the breadboard, and the wires (like the ground connection, etc.) and resistors must be cut.
 - 0 points for no name on the breadboard (see above).
-- WARN them for not cutting resistors, uncut LEDs, uncut ground/positive, or really sloppy wiring.
+- WARN them for not cutting resistors, uncut LEDs, or really sloppy wiring.
+- -3 points for uncut ground.
 - -3 points if the LED doesn’t blink like a heartbeat.
 - -3 points if no talking explanation of how it works.
 - -3 points mentioned above for having to request permission for the video.